CHI Health Rehabilitation Care provides physical therapy at outpatient rehabilitation clinics throughout Omaha and the surrounding area.

 When you're injured, even routine activities can be difficult.
-To help you recover fully, CHI Health Rehabiliation Care provides physical therapy at outpatient rehabilitation clinics throughout Omaha and the surrounding area.
+To help you recover fully, CHI Health Rehabilitation Care provides physical therapy at outpatient rehabilitation clinics throughout Omaha and the surrounding area.
 CHI Health Rehabiliation Care Therapists are medically trained, licensed professionals with expertise in all subspecialties of physical therapy, focusing on musculoskeletal dysfunction from injury, disease processes and/or post-surgical recovery.
 We also have on staff several physiatrists - doctors of physical medicine -- who specialize in diagnosing and treating patients with physical disabilities.
-Download a brochure
+Download the Outpatient Rehabilitation Brochure.

 Physical Therapists (PT) focus on the whole body and use various forms of exercise and manual techniques, often in conjunction with physical modalities such as heat, ice, ultrasound and electrical stimulation.
 A majority of our staff have specializations in many areas to accommodate patients’ specific needs.